 Her deep personal interest in the design of purpose-built gardens offers her a unique perspective on how environments can enhance the quality of life and provide a meaningful sense of place.
 Her work as a student earned her the Award of Merit from the ASLA Oklahoma Chapter.
 She later received the Community Service Award from the ASLA Texas Chapter and has gone on as a team member and project manager for several awarded projects.

 She is licensed as a Landscape Architect in California (PLA), a LEED Accredited Professional (LEED AP), Bay Friendly Qualified Professional and Rater (BFQP, Bay-Friendly Rater), and she is also a Qualified Water Efficient Landscaper (QWEL).
-She is an instructor for the University of California at Berkeley Extension program in the Landscape Architecture Department and serves as the Director of Education for ReScape California.
+She is an instructor for the University of California at Berkeley Extension program in the Landscape Architecture Department and serves as a member of the Friends of Lake Merritt board of directors.